-The SEM measures the net effect of all factors leading to inconsistency in student test scores and to inconsistency in score interpretation.
-It is reported as the typical amount by which a student's observed score may range from one testing occasion to another.
-The conditional SEM (CSEM) gives similar information, but rather than gauging the typical range, it provides a range that is tailored to a specific level of achievement (Feldt & Brennan, 1989; Haertel, 2006).
+The conditional SEM (CSEM) gives similar information, but rather than gauging measurement precision for a typical examinee, it provides a range that is tailored to a specific level of achievement (Feldt & Brennan, 1989; Haertel, 2006).
 The CSEM is interpreted similarly to the SEM, as described above, but for a specific score or score range.